thelookoutway/jobs/rails-software-engineer/README.md

 # Benefits

-We are seeking both intermediate and senior people.
 Depending on skills and experience we are prepared to offer:

-- A base salary between $85,000 and $130,000 + Super.
+- A base salary up to $130,000 + Super.
 - Laptop, keyboard, mouse, adapters, and huge display.
 - Direct line of sight to product outcomes.
 - Flexible, sustainable, and safe working environment.